gillyspy/jkuery/kbox/samba/jkuery/www/hidden/readme.md

 and might change a rule/report name just to run that one instead.
 Rule and reports names are also not unique. so "name" is always a reference to the JKUERY row.
 But the query that gets run for them comes FROM the rule's or report's definition

-if you call "jKuery(blah)" with the same request/ parms combination as a previous request on this page then you will be given a reference to the cached instance not a new instance.
+if you call `jKuery('servicefoo')` with the same request/ parms combination as a previous request on this page then you will be given a reference to the cached instance not a new instance.
 All cached instances are stored in an internal object as a hash of their reqest/parms combo.
 Cached instances have a way to re-run (runAjax method) and to update on an interval (setInterval)